 The Plain of Jars Site 1 -Thong Hai Hin

 Jar Site one, or Thong Hai Hin (Stone Jar Plain), is one of the largest sites, containing more than 300 jars and covering around 62 acres.
-It is 15 kilometres south west of Phonsavan.
+It is 15 kilometers southwest of Phonsavan.
 While the site itself has been cleared of unexploded bombs, it is important while walking to stay within the markers, as the edges of the site have not been cleared.

 There’s a path from the gate that leads to a small hill.
 It is here on Site 1 that the only decorated jar was found.
 It included the figure of a human carved into the stone.
-This is the only site that also included a jar wtih a stone lid.
-There’s also a limestone cave at this site, which Madelein Colani believe was used as a crematorium.
+This is the only site that also included a jar with a stone lid.
+There’s also a limestone cave at this site, which Madeleine Colani believes was used as a crematorium.
 Colani’s research and findings were published in her book, the Megaliths of Upper Laos.

 The museum of the Plain of Jars at Jar Site 1 has a good explanation of the site in English.

-Our first sighting of the Jars at Jar site one are spectacular.
+Our first sighting of the Jars at Jar site one is spectacular.

-The jars are located near to foxholes and bomb craters left over from the Vietnam war.
+The jars are located near foxholes and bomb craters left over from the Vietnam war.

 There seems to be no logic behind their placement.
 And no rationale as to why there is a grouping at the top of the hill and another grouping part way down the hill.

-Everywhere we go, though, there’s a reminder of the UXO problem and that’s its important that we stay on the white side of the track.
+Everywhere we go, though, there’s a reminder of the UXO problem and that it’s important that we stay on the white side of the track.
 MAG (the Mine Advisory Group) has cleared this area.
 It’s safe for us to walk on the WHITE side of the markers.
 But not the red.

 Plain of Jars Site 1 Logistics